-1.1.15.
-Flexible cords.
+6.1.15.
+Flexible cords

 A flexible cord is defined as a flexible cable in which the csa of each conductor does not exceed 4 mm squared.
-The most common types of flexible cords are used in domestic and 5ght industrial work.
+The most common types of flexible cords are used in domestic and light industrial work.
 The diameter of each strand or wire varies from 0.21 to 0.31 mm.
 Flexible cord come in many sizes and types; for convenience they are groups as follows:

-L Twin-twisted: These consist of one single insulated stranded conductors twisted together to form a core-cable.
+- i.
+Twin-twisted: These consist of one single insulated stranded conductors twisted together to form a core-cable.
 Insulation used is vulcanized rubber and PVC.
 Color identification in red and black is often provided.
 The rubber is protected by a braiding of cotton, glazed-cotton, and rayon-barding and artificial silk.
-The PVC-insulated conductors are not provided with additional protection.

-II.
-Three-core (twisted): Generally as two -twisted cords but with a third conductor colored green, for eating lighting fittings.

-III.
-Three-core (circular): Generally as twin-core circular except that the third conductor is colored green and yellow for earthing purposes.

-IV.
-Four-care (circular): Generally as twin- core circular.
-Colors are brown and blue.

-V. Parallel twin: These are two stranded conductors laid together in parallel and insulated to form a uniform cable with rubber or PVC.

-VI.
-Twin-core (flat): This consists of two stranded conductors insulated with rubber, colored red and black.
-Lay side-by-side and braided with artificial silk.
+The PVC-insulated conductors are not provided with additional protection. - ii.
+Three-core (twisted): Generally as two -twisted cords but with a third conductor colored green, for eating lighting fittings. - iii.
+Three-core (circular): Generally as twin-core circular except that the third conductor is colored green and yellow for earthing purposes. - iv.
+Four-care (circular): Generally as twin-core circular.
+Colors are brown and blue. - v.
+Parallel twin: These are two stranded conductors laid together in parallel and insulated to form a uniform cable with rubber or PVC. - vi.
+Twin-core (flat): This consists of two stranded conductors insulated with rubber,